 As well as fully complying with lead shot regulations, the Wild Meat Company actively encourages others in the game industry to do the same.

-There are no restrictions in place regarding the use of lead ammunition for the other types of game we sell and many of our suppliers choose to shoot with lead shot.
+There are no restrictions in place regarding the use of lead ammunition for the other types of game we sell and many of our suppliers currently choose to shoot with lead shot.
 Lead has been used for hundreds of years and remains the preferred ammunition for shooters because of its density and ballistic superiority.
 It is the ammunition most of our suppliers’ guns are designed for, which is why they are calling for more conclusive evidence to be presented before they have to stop using them.

 Defra and the Food Standards Agency (FSA) set up the Lead Ammunition Group (LAG) in 2010 to address this and other questions.
 Key stakeholders and experts were brought together to identify risks, explore possible solutions, and advise the government accordingly.
 A report was eventually presented to the Department for Environment, Food & Rural Affairs (Defra) Secretary of State, Liz Truss, in 2016.
 Despite anti-lead calls in the report from some stakeholders, Liz Truss concluded that there were not grounds for banning leading ammunition, saying: “… the report did not show that the impacts of lead ammunition were significant enough to justify changing current policy”.